CFIS-UFRO/cfis-interfaces/README.md

 pip install git+https://github.com/CFIS-UFRO/cfis-interfaces.git
 ```

-Also you can specify a specific version to install:
+Additionally, you can specify a particular version to install:
 ```bash
 pip install git+https://github.com/CFIS-UFRO/cfis-interfaces.git@<version>
 ```
 where `<version>` is one of the [available tags](https://github.com/CFIS-UFRO/cfis-interfaces/tags).

 **Latest stable tag**: v2025.04.13.01

+# Interfaces

+Each interface has its own README file with instructions on how to use it inside the `src/cfis_interfaces/` folder.

 # For developers